René Laennec: Invention of the stethoscope

 His clinical work allowed him to follow chest patients from bedside to the autopsy table.
 He was therefore able to correlate sounds captured by his new instruments with specific pathological changes in the chest, in effect pioneering a new non-invasive diagnostic tool.
-Pulmonary phthisis, for example, was one ailment he could more clearly identify using his knowledge of typical and atypical chest sounds.
+Tuberculosis, for example, was one ailment he could more clearly identify using his knowledge of typical and atypical chest sounds.
 Laennec was the first to classify and discuss the terms rales, rhonchi, crepitance, and egophony – terms that doctors now use on a daily basis during physical exams and diagnoses.
 Laënnec presented his findings and research on the stethoscope to the French Academy of Sciences, and in 1819 he published his masterpiece On Mediate Auscultation.

 Laennec coined the phrase mediate auscultation (indirect listening), as opposed to the popular practice at the time of directly placing the ear on the chest (immediate auscultation).
 He named his instrument the stethoscope, from the Greek words στήθος[stethos] (chest), and σκοπός[skopos] (examination).

 The stethoscope quickly gained popularity as De l'Auscultation Médiate was translated and distributed across France, England, Italy, and Germany in the early 1820s.
 However, not all doctors readily embraced the new stethoscope.
 Although the New England Journal of Medicine reported the invention of the stethoscope two years later in 1821, as late as 1885, a professor of medicine stated, "He that hath ears to hear, let him use his ears and not a stethoscope."
 Even the founder of the American Heart Association, L.A.
 Connor (1866–1950), carried a silk handkerchief with him to place on the wall of the chest for ear auscultation.

 Laennec often referred to the stethoscope as "the cylinder", and as he neared death only a few years later, he bequeathed his own stethoscope to his nephew, referring to it as "the greatest legacy of my life".

 The modern type, with two earpieces, was invented in 1851 by A. Leared; in 1852 G.P.
 Cammann perfected the design of the instrument for commercial production, which has become the current standard form.